-Even though you’ll be speaking over the phone, smiling during your interview can promote a positive tone in your voice.
-Though your interviewer won’t be able to see your smile, they’ll be able to pick up on your positivity.
+Even though it's a phone conversation, smiling during your interview can promote a positive tone in your voice.
+Though your interviewer won’t be able to see your smile, they'll be able to pick up on your positivity.
 Before your phone interview, practice smiling in front of a mirror or with family or friends.

 9. Consider your salary expectations

 Many employers ask about your salary expectations.
 Research the average salary in your industry when considering what you’d like to get paid, but be reasonable.
 It’s also wise to offer them a salary range within $5,000.
 For example, “I’m hoping to make between $60,000 and $65,000.”
-This will let your interviewer know that you are flexible.
+This will let your interviewer know that you're flexible.

 10. Charge your phone